MicrosoftDocs/fabric-docs/docs/data-science/model-scoring-predict.md

     test = spark.createDataFrame(data.frame.drop(['target'], axis=1))
     ```

-3. **Create an `MLFlowTransformer` object to load the ML model for inferencing.** To create an `MLFlowTransformer` object for generating batch predictions, you must do the following:
+3. **Create an `MLFlowTransformer` object to load the ML model for inferencing.** To create an `MLFlowTransformer` object for generating batch predictions, you must perform the following actions:
     - specify which columns from the `test` DataFrame you need as model inputs (in this case, all of them),
     - choose a name for the new output column (in this case, `predictions`), and
     - provide the correct model name and model version for generating those predictions.